laravel/docs/http-client.md

     return Http::get('http://example.com/users/1')['name'];

-In addition to the response methods listed above, the following methods may be used to determine if the respones has a given status code:
+In addition to the response methods listed above, the following methods may be used to determine if the response has a given status code:

     $response->ok() : bool;                  // 200 OK
     $response->created() : bool;             // 201 Created